mingul26/Dashy-Plus-Plus/README.md

         cd Dashy-Plus-Plus

+3. Install _node dependencies_ in each service

+        cd auth_service
+        npm i
+        cd ..
+        cd dashboard_service
+        npm i
+        cd ..

-3. Run the following command to start the server
+4. Run the following command to start the server

         docker-compose up

-4. Wait for the containers to start and the server to be alive
+5. Wait for the containers to start and the server to be alive
-5. Visit this [link](https://documenter.getpostman.com/view/21938946/2s8YespWi2) for the documentation
+6. Visit this [link](https://documenter.getpostman.com/view/21938946/2s8YespWi2) for the documentation
-6. Click **Run in Postman**
+7. Click **Run in Postman**
-7. To stop the server, press `Ctrl+C` in the terminal
+8. To stop the server, press `Ctrl+C` in the terminal